Colleges by Location

 Admissions

-If you discover as much as possible about the school's criteria for admission, your chances of getting accepted will significantly increase.
+In order to increase your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
 What are the admission requirements for Rocky Mountain College?

-In 2023, the school accepted 1,096 new students.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+In 2024, the school accepted 1,072 new students.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.41.
-That means that you need a GPA that's above average in order to get into Rocky Mountain College.
+The latest reported average GPA of the enrolled students was 3.5.
+That means you'll most likely need an above-average GPA to get accepted.

 Retention Rate

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 46%.
+The six-year graduation rate at this institution stands at 47%.

 Student Body